technicalguru/docker-mailserver/examples/kubernetes/README.md

 * It is also assumed that you have an Ingress configured in your cluster that points to these services:
     * `https://<your-web-domain-name>/postfixadmin` => `http://postfixadmin.mailserver.svc.cluster.local`
     * `https://<your-web-domain-name>/roundcube` => `http://roundcube.mailserver.svc.cluster.local`
-    * It terminates the SSL/TLS encryption and all traffic within your cluster in not encrypted.
+    * It terminates the SSL/TLS encryption and all traffic within your cluster is not encrypted.
     * The SSL certificate is available to you with private key, certificate and certificate chain.
 * All persistent data will be stored on host volumes.
 Usually you want to change this in the YAML files.
 The examples are kept simple for this purpose.
 Especially the postfix, amavis and mariadb containers require